-The completion of the Human Genome project has resulted in an explosion of molecular information, with the corresponding development of high throughput techniques for sequencing DNA / proteins and looking at their expression profiles in different physiological and pathological situations.
+The completion of the Human Genome project has resulted in an explosion of molecular information, with the corresponding development of high throughput techniques for sequencing nucleic acids and proteins.
 New computational tools for seeking, storing and analysing this information have also been developed.
 The challenge is to use the information stored in databases to solve biological problems and to inform hypothesis generation and future experiments.
-This course will focus on functional genomics and how to search and use the information using bioinformatics.
+This course will focus on functional genomics and how to use bioinformatics in different physiological and pathological situations.

 - Semester 1 - 2020

 1. Demonstrate knowledge of the extent of international biological databases and use them to investigate important research questions in genetics and biomedicine.

 2. Use the knowledge and skills gained to logically, critically and creatively analyse real-life questions in biomedicine.

 3. Work to solve research problems and acquire, organise and present information.

 This course will cover topics in functional genomics and bioinformatics including:

 - Introduction to biological databases.